Mosel Valley in Germany

 Summer Wine Festival in Reil, Germany

-We have extended family that lives in a village named Reil.
+We have extended family that lives in Reil.
 They have a guesthouse and sell a variety of handcrafted wines – visit their website here.

 Every year, on the first weekend in September, the village hosts its annual wine festival.
 The festival runs from Friday evening to Sunday afternoon.
 It typically has 10-15 participants, each serving a variety of wines and traditional food.
 Each venue seats between 50-100 people and there’s lots of standing area.